 A court must dismiss a complaint if, accepting all well-pleaded factual allegations as true, it does not "state a claim upon which relief can be granted."
 Fed.
 R. Civ.
 P. 12(b)(6).
-A court need not accept a complaint's legal conclusions.
+When considering a motion to dismiss, a court need not accept the complaint's legal conclusions.
 Ashcroft v.
 Iqbal, 556 U.S. 662, 678 (2009).
-Nor can "[t]hreadbare recitals of the elements of a cause of action, supported by mere conclusory statements," survive a motion to dismiss.
+A complaint must state a "plausible claim for relief" and contain more than "[t]hreadbare recitals of the elements of a cause of action, supported by mere conclusory statements."
 Id. at 678-79.
-In assessing a complaint, courts can "take judicial notice of public records from other proceedings."
-Youkelsone v.
-FDIC, 910 F. Supp.
-2d 213, 221 (D.D.C.
-2012).